-The VTR1000F was introduced in 1997 using an all new 90-degree V-twin engine and a HMAS (Honda Multi-Action System) fork and shock.
+The Honda VTR1000F FireStorm/SuperHawk was introduced in 1997 using an all new 90-degree V-twin engine and a HMAS (Honda Multi-Action System) fork and shock.

-The Honda VTR1000F had the largest carburetors ever put on a production motorcycle (48 mm).
-In order to overcome response irregularities typical for larger V-twin engines, Honda figured out different camshaft profiles and intake manifold dimensions for the two cylinders, and the power control of the engine was praised in motorbike surveys.
-Cycle World list a quarter-mile time and speed of 11.03-second/124.26-mph.
+And in order to overcome response irregularities typical for larger V-twin engines, Honda figured out different camshaft profiles and intake manifold dimensions for the two cylinders.
+This led to smoother throttle and less lumpiness.

 The above maintenance schedule comes directly from the user’s manual for the Honda VTR1000F Firestorm.